 Let's Have Fun with LeetCode

-In the previous chapters on programming language fundamentals, I have introduced the basic syntax of each language and the usage of common data structures.
+In the previous sections, I introduced the basic syntax of each programming language and how to use common data structures.
 Now, let's solve a few simple algorithm problems.
-This will allow us to practice using programming languages and get familiar with the process of solving problems on LeetCode.
+This will help you practice programming and get familiar with the process of solving problems on LeetCode.

-If this is your first time solving problems, make sure to personally submit the following code on LeetCode to experience the process.
+If this is your first time solving problems, make sure to submit your code by yourself on LeetCode to get the full experience.

-The solutions in this article may not be optimal
+The solutions in this article may not be the most optimal

-These algorithm problems will be explained and optimized in more detail in later chapters.
-As you delve deeper into data structures and algorithms, you will naturally gain a deeper understanding of them.
+These problems will be explained and optimized in later chapters.
+As you learn more about data structures and algorithms, you will understand them better.

 1. Two Sum